aidadatahub/aidadatahub.github.io/policy/data-sharing-privacy-policy/index.md

 title: AIDA Data Hub Data Sharing privacy policy
 description: Privacy policy for data sharing
 ---
 # Privacy policy for data sharing
 ## About the service

-AIDA Data Hub facilitates sharing of high quality clinical data.
+AIDA Data Hub facilitates sharing of high-quality personal data on health originating from research and clinical diagnostics, as well as anonymised data and synthesized data of the same kinds.
 The latest revision of this document ("Privacy policy for data sharing") was 2026-02-12.

 ## What this privacy policy describes